ConsistCompose: Unified Multimodal Layout Control for Image Composition: Experiment

 \textbf{MS-Bench.} MS-Bench~\cite{peng2025muse, wang2025msdiffusion} contains 1{,}148 multi-subject combinations (2-3 subjects per image) from 40 categories, each with ground-truth bounding boxes.
 We follow prior work and evaluate three aspects: (1) \emph{positional accuracy}, (2) \emph{text-image consistency}, and (3) \emph{identity consistency}.
 CLIP-T~\cite{hessel2022clipscorereferencefreeevaluationmetric} measures global text-image semantic alignment, DINOv2~\cite{oquab2023dinov2} captures fine-grained correspondence between cropped generations and reference subjects, and IoU/AP (via Grounding DINO) quantify localization accuracy under multi-subject layouts.
 We report results on both the original MS-Bench split and the MS-Bench-Random variant, which shuffles object layouts to stress-test spatial generalization while keeping subject identities fixed.

-\textbf{General Capabilities.} To verify that layout-aware training does not degrade broad multimodal competence, we evaluate on MMMU, MMBench, GenEval, and DreamBench~\cite{yue2024mmmu, liu2024mmbench, ghosh2023geneval, ruiz2023dreambooth}.
-MMMU is reported with Task Accuracy to reflect multi-domain reasoning; MMBench uses the Overall Comprehension Score to evaluate visual understanding and cross-modal grounding; GenEval provides object-centric metrics for counting, spatial relations, attribute binding, and negation.
-DreamBench assesses subject-driven generation quality using CLIP-T (global semantics), CLIP-I (local visual-semantic matching), and DINO (fine-grained feature similarity) under single- and multi-object settings.
+\textbf{General Capabilities.} To verify that layout-aware training does not degrade broad multimodal competence, we evaluate on MMMU, MMBench, GenEval, GEdit, and DreamBench~\cite{yue2024mmmu, liu2024mmbench, ghosh2023geneval,liu2025step1x,ruiz2023dreambooth}.
+MMMU is reported with Task Accuracy to reflect multi-domain reasoning; MMBench uses the Overall Comprehension Score to evaluate visual understanding and cross-modal grounding; GenEval provides object-centric metrics for counting, spatial relations, attribute binding, and negation; GEdit evaluates instruction-driven image editing quality; DreamBench assesses subject-driven generation under single- and multi-object settings.